sandewt/mod_readingbar/README.md

 - Install and activate (or update) the module in the topbar postion.

-- Choose the desired Bootstrap color theme for the progress bar.
+- Choose in the settings the desired Bootstrap color theme for the reading bar.

 # Note